lz4/lz4/lib/README.md

 #### Minimal LZ4 build

-The minimum required is **`lz4.c`** and **`lz4.h`**, which provides the fast compression and decompression algorithm.
+The minimum required is **`lz4.c`** and **`lz4.h`**, which provides the fast compression and decompression algorithms.
-They generate and decode data using [LZ4 block format].
+They generate and decode data using the [LZ4 block format].

 #### High Compression variant